 Using Max :Recover Size Limits

 When you choose not to utilize Dynamic Mode Switching, you can instead set a maximum file size for :Recover operations.
-When this limit is surpassed, conversion will fail with an error notification indicating the target file is too large.
+If you attempt to protect content larger than this limit, execution will fail with notification that the target file exceeds policy size limits.

 Dynamic Switching and :Recover Maximum Scope

 Dynamic Switching and also :Recover Maximum target file size limit settings apply to all SSProtect Users working within the same Windows Login, regardless of Organization or Account.
-As a result, changes to this setting impact all Profiles, current and future.
+As a result, changes to this setting impact all use on the target host computer.

 This will be modified in the future to apply specifically to individual Accounts.